U.S. lawmakers blame Saudi crown prince for Khashoggi murder

 “Sanctions are a blunt instrument.
 They’re good but they’re not that great,” Corker said.
 “And so we need to think of other ways to deal with this kind of behavior.”

-Reporting by Doina Chiacu; Additional reporting by Patrick Rucker in Washington; Editing by Mary Milliken and Rosalba O'Brien
+Reporting by Doina Chiacu and Steve Holland; Additional reporting by Patrick Rucker in Washington; Editing by Mary Milliken, Rosalba O'Brien and Grant McCool